-Andreja Okamgba, HR Consultant at Carter Backer Winter (CBW), discusses the importance of employment contracts and how they ultimately protect you and your business.
+Andreja Okamgba, HR Consultant at CBW, discusses the importance of employment contracts and how they ultimately protect you and your business.

 Employment contracts mainly protect the employer

 Some employers may feel that employment contracts are unnecessary.
 Perhaps they are seen as a piece of compliance paperwork to be tackled later on, or they struggle to justify the cost of getting proper templates drafted.
 Employment contracts don’t seem to make it very high on business agendas of start-ups and small businesses in particular.
 Employers may even take the approach of not introducing the contracts at all, as long as employees are happy to work without them.

 There is a misconception that contracts will restrict the business from growth and agile change, and it is therefore much better not to give employees contracts at all.
 This is perhaps the biggest HR myth and it is simply not true.
 There are no advantages to not having written employment contracts in place, in fact, having a contract in place protects the employer more than anything else.

 Apart from the benefits outlined below, providing the statements of the main terms and conditions of employment to the employee is also a legal requirement outlined in section 1 of the Employment Rights Act 1996.
 From April 2020 it must be provided from day one of employment (until then the timeframe is within the first 2 months of employment; you can read more about the upcoming changes in our insight ‘Changes to the statement of employment particulars – how will this impact your business?’)
 There is really no case for delaying this and the sooner the terms are made clear, the better.

 Benefit for the employers